cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

        amount: packet.amount
      }
      tokens = []Token{token}
+     receiver = packet.receiver
   } else if transferVersion == "ics20-2" {
     FungibleTokenPacketDataV2 data = UnmarshalJSON(packet.data)
     tokens = data.tokens
+    // unwinding and forwarding features disabled for multi-token packets if len(tokens) > 1 {
+      if unwind || forwardingPath != nil {
+        return FungibleTokenPacketAcknowledgement{false, "cannot set unwinding and forwarding fields if more than 1 token sent"}
+      }
+    }
+    // if we need to forward the tokens onward
+    // temporarily send to the channel escrow address of the intended receiver if unwind == true || len(forwardingPath) > 0 {
+      receiver = channelForwardingAddresses[packet.destinationChannel]
+    }

   } else {
     // should never be reached as transfer version must be negotiated to be either
     // ics20-1 or ics20-2 during channel handshake